fabacab/pat-okcupid/README.markdown

 ## Change log

+* Version 0.5.1:
+    * Bugfix: CreepShield integration now works with Google Chrome as well as Mozilla Firefox.
+    * Bugfix: RSO facial match pop-up can be viewed more than once without reloading the profile page.
+    * Bugfix: `.webp` profile pictures returned by OkCupid are now translated to `.jpg`, which CreepShield expects, resulting in fewer "CreepShield Error" responses and more successful searches.
 * Version 0.5:
     * Integration with CreepShield.com now offers automatic facial recognition scans of OkCupid user profile pictures against the United States national Sex Offender Registry.
 * Version 0.4.3: